Festivals-App/festivals-website/operation/local/README.md

 2. By invoking the `install` command Make will install the newly build binary and all files it needs to run properly.
 The default install path is a folder inside your users container folder at `~/Library/Containers/org.festivalsapp.project`, this is so you don't need to use `sudo` to install and run the website node.

+    ```bash
-    > make install
+    make install
+    ```

 3. Now you can run the binary by issuing the `run` command.
-This will run the binary with the `--container="~/Library/Containers/org.festivalsapp.project"` option, telling the binary that the config file will be located at `~/Library/Containers/org.festivalsapp.project/usr/local/bin/festivals-website-node` instead of the default `/usr/local/bin/festivals-website-node`.
+This will run the binary with the `--container="~/Library/Containers/org.festivalsapp.project"` option, telling the binary that the config file will be located at `~/Library/Containers/org.festivalsapp.project/usr/local/festivals-website-node` instead of the default `/usr/local/festivals-website-node`.

     ```bash
     make run
     ```

-4. In order to function properly the website node needs to access the festivals identity service so it's a good idea to let that run at the same time, and as a bonus and to prevent anoying error messages you should run the gateway service too.
-You can do that with the `run-env` command.
+4. In order to function properly the website node needs to access the [festivals identity service](https://github.com/Festivals-App/festivals-identity-server) so it's a good idea to let that run at the same time, and to prevent annoying error messages you should run the gateway service too.
+You can do that with the `run-env` command but in order for the command to work you need to run the `install` commmand at least once for the festivals identity service and the gateway service.
 To stop the identity and gateway service you can call the `stop-env` command.

     ```bash
     make run-env